Kbsp wz. 38M

-The Karabin samopowtarzalny wzór 38M (Kbsp wz.38M self-repeating rifle Model 38M), was a prototype Polish 7.92mm semi-automatic rifle used by the Polish Army during the Invasion of Poland of 1939.
+The karabin samopowtarzalny wzór 38M (self-repeating rifle pattern 1938M, abbreviated kbsp wz.
+38M), is a 7.92mm semi-automatic rifle used in small numbers by the Polish Army during the Polish Campaign of World War II.

 History

 The rifle was designed by a Polish engineer Józef Maroszek (1904-1985).
-He was known mainly as a designer of the Polish anti-tank rifle wz.1935 "Ur".
+He was known mainly as a designer of the successful wz.
+35 anti-tank rifle.
 Maroszek was one of the three winners of Poland’s 1934 self-loading rifle trials.
 Several prototypes and pre-production samples of his rifle were manufactured from 1936 to 1938.
 After a Polish army order was received, small scale production began in 1938.
-It is believed only about 150 rifles of this pattern were completed before the German invasion of Poland.
+It is believed only about 150 rifles of this pattern were completed before the outbreak of the Second World War.
 Production was not resumed under the German occupation.
-The wz.38M rifles were manufactured by the Zbrojownia Nr.
+The wz.
+38M rifles were manufactured by the Zbrojownia Nr.
 2 (Arsenal No.2) in Warsaw (Praga).
-Barrels were supplied by the Panstwowa Fabryka Karabinow (State Rifle Factory) in Warsaw.
+Barrels were supplied by the Państwowa Fabryka Karabinów (State Rifle Factory) in Warsaw.

 The highest serial number observed is 1054 (it is assumed numbering started from "1001", not counting the prototypes and pre-production examples).
-The decision was made to begin serial production of the rifle at the Fabryka Broni (the Arms Factory) in Radom in 1938.
+The decision was made to begin serial production of the rifle at the Fabryka Broni arms factory in Radom in 1938.
 However, it is unclear if any rifles of this pattern left the Radom factory before the German invasion (all the surviving examples display Arsenal Nr.
 2's "Zbr.2" markings).
-Maroszek stated he had seen a group of German soldiers armed with wz.38M rifles in occupied Warsaw.
-This is perhaps the only indication Maroszek rifles were reissued to Nazi forces.
+Maroszek stated he had seen a group of German soldiers armed with wz.
+38M rifles in occupied Warsaw.
+This is perhaps the only indication that the rifles were reissued to German troops.